Golden State Warriors Star Andrew Wiggins Ends COVID Vaccination Hold Out

 “It’s none of your business,” he told reporters.
 “That’s what it comes down to, you know.
 I don’t ask you about your beliefs.
 I don’t ask you about what you guys think is right or wrong.
 We’re different people.
 It would be like parenting.
 You don’t — some people shed their beliefs onto their children; some people let their children grow up and believe what they want to believe.”

 “Who are you guys?
 Why I have explain what I believe, or you know, what’s right or what’s wrong in my mind?
 We are two totally different people.
-What you think is not what I think; what I think is not what you think.”READ MORE: One Dead in Horrific 3-Car Collision on I-80
+What you think is not what I think; what I think is not what you think.”READ MORE: Chili Peppers Led To UCSF Researcher David Julius' Nobel Prize For Medicine

 He says he feels supported by the team and his teammates.